Hub information

 Aging Well in Ottawa |

 Enhanced Services for Older Adults at African, Caribbean, Black Wellness Resource Centre, Bayshore Field House and Rideau HS (Rideau-Rockcliffe Community Resource Centre).
 These include information sessions and services about Aging Well, Service Canada Programs, Home Support Services, Cancer Screening and more.
-For more information about the sessions, please refer to the Aging Well in Ottawa flyer:
+For more information about the sessions, please refer to the Aging Well in Ottawa flyers:

 Champlain Screening Outreach Program |